 Figure 92: Profile Optimization Tab

 The Optimization Tab allows you to set the search parameters for Navigator.
 The software will search through millions of set point and conveyor speed combinations to find the optimal oven settings for each product.
 These optimization calculations are based on the selections you make on this tab.
-See Figure 92.

 Original PWI – The Process Window Index for the original profile